aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

     }
 }

-//read barcode image with ChecksumValidation.On Console.WriteLine("ChecksumValidation: On");
+//read barcode image with ChecksumValidation.On being set Console.WriteLine("ChecksumValidation: On");
 using (BarCodeReader read = new BarCodeReader($"{path}Code39.png", DecodeType.Code39Extended))
 {